-These choices have their own quality features to them and are very easy to operate.
+All of these choices have their own quality features and all are very easy to operate.
 The amazing part is that some of them work with a better variety of controls and can handle sounds in some of their most common extremes.

 The two Hi-Z instrument inputs on each channel allow you to track your microphone performance alongside other items you may be recording with.

 - 48V phantom power is included on each channel.
 It adds to the reception and processing ability on each setup.

 This uses a 110dB dynamic range.
 This allows for a wider range of notes to be played back without sounding rough or otherwise hard to handle in any case.

 - I love how the preamp can handle extreme sound signals from all sorts of instruments as well as microphones.
 Its ports are accessible as I can plug in any kind of microphone into any outlet on this unit.

 - The added ability to handle signals from many instruments is a plus too.